rudresh051/Software-Testing-Resources/Selenium/Notes/nj_204/OOPsConceptInAutomationFramework.md

 * **Method Overriding** - Declaring a method in child class which is already present in the
 parent class is called Method Overriding.
 Examples are get and navigate methods of different drivers in Selenium.

+5. **Encapsulation**
+* Encapsulation is a mechanism of binding code and data (variables) together in a single unit.

+* In POM classes, we declare the data members using @FindBy and initialization of data members
+will be done using Constructor to utilize those in methods.